top of page

 NEC Clause 15 early warnings are meant to be boring.
 Not in the "ignore it" way, but in the "this is a dependable weekly control system" way.
 On a lot of jobs, the Early Warning Register turns into theatre: a long list of issues, discussed politely, then parked until they become delay, cost, and arguments.

 Clause 15 is simple in intent.
-If you want this run as a weekly control cycle with a repeatable evidence pack, this is what we deliver under Project Controls & Reporting.
-It’s there to flush out anything that could increase cost, delay completion or a key date, or impair performance, while you still have room to change the outcome.
+It is there to flush out anything that could increase cost, delay completion or a key date, or impair performance, while the team still has room to change the outcome.
 The mechanism only works if early warnings trigger decisions and measurable mitigation, and if that mitigation is visibly tied into the programme update rhythm.
-Otherwise, it’s just minutes in a meeting.
-This only works when the programme update and submission discipline is solid, so Programme Compliance (Clause 31/32) matters more than most teams think.
+Otherwise, it is just minutes in a meeting.

-The practical fix is not “raise more early warnings”.
-It’s to change the register from a diary into a decision tool.
-The approach below is what I’d call a quantified register, not because it’s fancy, but because it forces prioritisation, ownership, dates, and a programme link every single week.
+The practical fix is not "raise more early warnings".
+It is to change the register from a diary into a decision tool.
+The approach below is a quantified register, not because it is fancy, but because it forces prioritisation, ownership, dates, and a programme link every single week.

 Clause 15 is there to reduce the probability and impact of events that could increase the total of the Prices, delay Completion, delay meeting a Key Date, or impair performance.